 As a result we have seen hundreds of men and women flourish and impact others with their experience of transformational leadership for the Kingdom of God.
 The University of Leadership and Ministry was therefore created to fulfill the need for ministers to be trained at a higher level, with an innovative and revolutionary vision for the practical exercise of ministry.

 Vision Statement

-To be a relevant, healing and redemptive Pentecostal voice in a changing world.
+UNILIMI's vision is to be a theological higher education institution with a relevant, healing, and redemptive Pentecostal voice in a changing world.

 Mission Statement